General Terms and Conditions

 - The provisions of the business conditions are an integral part of the purchase contract.
 Deviating provisions in the purchase contract take precedence over the provisions of these terms and conditions.

-- These terms and conditions and the purchase contract are concluded in the Czech language.
+- These terms and conditions and the purchase contract are concluded in the English language.

 Information on goods and prices